Home » The Fiat 500e Abarth Is A Great Hot Hatch That Argues Engines Don’t Matter

 ADVERTISEMENT

 My fears may be overblown.
 Fiat is moving the 500e in real numbers.
 It sold over 60,000 last year in Europe alone.
 I can’t tell you how many were Abarth models.
-I suspect however many shipped out put a lot of smiles on their owners’ faces.
+I suspect, however, that they’re out there and putting plenty of smiles on plenty of faces.

 Still, the only thing that I worry about is whether these things will find homes in the real world.
 If you’ve got a power socket in your garage, a surging bank balance, and there’s room in your life for some angry Italian zap zap?
 I strongly advise you to investigate the possibilities.
 I don’t think you’ll be disappointed.